Skip To Main Content

 “I center the class around kindness, compassion, and gratitude by emphasizing how important those three things are for the well-being of self and others in our community,” Laurence says, “I teach them that kindness is defined as the quality of being friendly, generous, and considerate, but also that kindness represents so much more if they want to change the world.”

-Many students have shared with Laurence that the practices of mindfulness that they have learned in class have helped them in their personal lives with sports, tests, and life pressures in general.
+Many students have shared with Laurence that the mindfulness practices they have learned in class have helped them in their personal lives with sports, tests, and life pressures in general.

 Francis Parker School teacher Laurence Darmalingom-Hoover would like to spread the message of self-compassion as we head into summer break.
 She recently recorded a meditation focused on nurturing self-compassion, which is the foundation for extending compassion and kindness to others.
 Use this link to practice this meditation.
 Laurence recommends giving yourself a full 10 minutes for the practice.